-The Daily Hive is a massively successful online news platform with more than 8.1 million page views per month and 2.6 million unique page visitors per month.
+The Daily Hive is a massively successful online news platform with over 14 million page views per month and over 4 million unique page visitors per month.

 Both Karm, Daily Hive CEO & CO-founder and Farhan, editor-in-chief and partner, discussed their professional journeys in getting their business to where it is today.
 They also answered questions from students.

 Both have a background in business and used it to make the Daily Hive stand out among the other online news sources.

 The event was moderated by Jennifer-Lee Gunson a local radio personality who worked for CKNW.

 The Daily Hive creates hyper-localized content highlighting the unique qualities of a city.
 They post multiple stories each day, highlighting new and interesting events, restaurants or happenings.

 In 2008 it started out as Vancity Buzz and it quickly grew to become western Canada’s largest online publication.
 They changed their name to the Daily Hive in 2016 when they expanded nationally.